 There are a number of risks and factors miners and bitcoin buyers relying on the network need to consider:

 On one hand, the increased competitiveness can hinder the profitability of most miners.
 As the number of blocks available to mine will eventually decrease even more in 2024.
 This in turn could pose a threat to the blockchain system.
 If the competition is too fierce, miners may not be able to mine the amount of Bitcoin needed to even break-even.

 What if the price of Bitcoin decreases

 Another factor to keep in mind is the price of Bitcoin.
 If Bitcoin prices decline to a certain threshold, mining may become an unprofitable activity.
 Given that the competition has increased tremendously over the years, Bitcoin miners see their margins shrink day by day.
 The only thing supporting and increasing their margins is the price at which Bitcoin trades.

 What happens after 2140?

 Another important question that nobody seems to be able to answer is what happens after 2140.
 In 2140 the last Bitcoin will be mined.
 When that happens independently of the price of Bitcoin, what will be incentive for miners to keep on processing transactions?
 Nobody seems to be able to understand the risk that this poses to the whole system.
 One of Bitcoin’s advantages is the fact that there are no transaction costs.

 This happens because miners are able to mine Bitcoin as they process transactions.
 Possibly miners will only receive a transaction fee.
 When there is little incentive to miners what will happen to Bitcoin?
 Who wants to hold a cryptocurrency that you cannot transact with?
 Bitcoin fanatics usually use the argument that Bitcoin has a finite supply of 21 million.
-But in reality they never dig deep enough to realize that unless the supply increases, there will be no miners to process their transactions.
+In reality they never dig deep enough to realize that unless the supply increases, there will be no miners to process their transactions.